 William and Mary Taylor continued to live at 276 Beacon during the 1929-1930 winter season.
 Their son, William Davis Taylor, lived with them.
 He was an executive with the Boston Globe and later would succeed his father as publisher of the paper.

 In October of 1930, William and Mary Taylor purchased 187 Beacon, where they moved by the 1930-1931 winter season.
 William Davis Taylor moved with them.

 On August 11, 1930, 276 Beacon was purchased from Mary Taylor by real estate dealer Charles W. Rowell.
 He had acquired 278 Beacon and 280 Beacon the previous month.

 278 Beacon (Demolished)

 278 Beacon was designed by architect James T. Kelley and built in 1890-1891 by Connery & Wentworth, builders, for textile manufacturer Charles Walter Amory and his wife, Elizabeth (Gardner) Amory.
 They previously had lived in Brookline.
-Charles Amory is shown as the owner on the final building inspection report, dated October 20, 1891 (a floor plan for the second floor is bound with the report, located in the Boston Public Library’s Arts Department).
+Charles Amory was granted a permit to build the house in June of 1890 (as reported by the Boston Journal on June 25, 1890) and is shown as the owner on the final building inspection report, dated October 20, 1891 (a floor plan for the second floor is bound with the report, located in the Boston Civic Archives).